Particle swarm optimization: Simplifications

 Another school of thought is that PSO should be simplified as much as possible without impairing its performance; a general concept often referred to as Occam's razor.
 Simplifying PSO was originally suggested by Kennedy and has been studied more extensively, where it appeared that optimization performance was improved, and the parameters were easier to tune and they performed more consistently across different optimization problems.

 Another argument in favour of simplifying PSO is that metaheuristics can only have their efficacy demonstrated empirically by doing computational experiments on a finite number of optimization problems.
 This means a metaheuristic such as PSO cannot be proven correct and this increases the risk of making errors in its description and implementation.
 A good example of this presented a promising variant of a genetic algorithm (another popular metaheuristic) but it was later found to be defective as it was strongly biased in its optimization search towards similar values for different dimensions in the search space, which happened to be the optimum of the benchmark problems considered.
 This bias was because of a programming error, and has now been fixed.

+Bare Bones PSO

 Initialization of velocities may require extra inputs.
 The Bare Bones PSO variant has been proposed in 2003 by James Kennedy, and does not need to use velocity at all.